rntmc/PayPal/README.md

 [x] After the payer approves the payment at PayPal and returns, the server shall capture/execute the set-up payment so that a PayPal transaction is created.

 [X] After the server creates a successful transaction, a thank you message, or page shall be displayed to the buyer.
 This should include the transaction ID created for the checkout process.

-PS: The PayPal button will not show up in Render, as the file .env has not been uploaded to Github.
-The .env file contains the PAYPAL_CLIENT_ID and PAYPAL_CLIENT_SECRET, however a copy of these IDs as well as a Paypal sandbox account information were provided in the Sandbox_account_details.md file.